Legal Advocacy For Denied Long-Term Disability Claims Related To Mental Health Conditions

 My Long-Term Disability Claim Was Denied.
 Should I Appeal?

 Absolutely.
 You may have a wrongfully denied claim.
-Denied long-term disability for mental health is all too common.
-The insurance companies have a variety of reasons for denying or terminating a long term disability claim.
+Being denied long-term disability for mental health is all too common.
+The insurance companies have a variety of reasons for denying or terminating a long-term disability claim.
 When hearing of the denial or termination, or reading the denial letter itself, it may seem the reasons are legitimate and so going through the appeal process may seem like a waste of time and effort.
-This is the goal of the insurer- to discourage its claimants from appealing the denial and thus end any possibility that it must pay the claim.
+This is the goal of the insurer – to discourage its claimants from appealing the denial and thus end any possibility that it must pay the claim.

 Normally, a claimant will be notified verbally that their claim has been denied or terminated.
 There are times when the insurer will send out a denial of benefits letter.
-The denial letter is important because the document will detail the following:
+The denial letter is important because it will detail the following:

 - The insurance company’s decision to deny your coverage